cbg-ethz/V-pipe/docs/tutorials/tutorial_cowwid.md

 tar -xvf cowwid_tutorial.tar.gz
 ```

+This will download and create a directory with files that you would need to provide.
+More information about how to set this up for your own data can be found at [organizing data](organizing-data).

-After that you can initiate the project with:
+After preparing the input files, you can initiate the project with:

 ```bash
 cd work_cowwid
 ../V-pipe/init_project.sh
 ```

-This will result in the following directory structure:
+The above two steps will result in the following directory structure:

 ```text
 work_cowwid